alisha17/persian-to-english/README.md

    with open('/home/alisha/Desktop/KT/2017S1-90049P1-data-dos/names.txt') as f: //Here also

    *NOTE: I HAVE NOT ATTACHED THE DATASETS AS THEY ARE NON-REPRODUCIBLE.
-HOWEVER, THEY ARE EASILY AVAILABLE
+HOWEVER, SIMILAR DATASETS ARE EASILY AVAILABLE ONLINE*
-          ONLINE*

 2) To test the output files, precision and recall for the following methods: